Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences: Introduction

+``Taylor domination'' for an analytic function $f(z)=\sum_{k=0}^{\infty}a_{k}z^{k}$ is an explicit bound of all its Taylor coefficients $a_k$ through the first few of them.
+This property was classically studied, in particular, in relation with the Bieberbach conjecture, finally proved in \cite{de1985proof}: for univalent $f$ always $|a_k| \leq k|a_1|$.
+See \cite{bieberbach1955analytische,biernacki1936fonctions,Car,hayman1994multivalent} and references therein.
+To give an accurate definition, let us assume the radius of convergence of the Taylor series for $f$ is $\hat R$, \ $0<\hat{R}\leqslant+\infty$.

-\begin{definition} Let a positive \emph{finite} $R\leq\hat{R},$ a natural $N$, and a positive sequence $S\left(k\right)$ of sub-exponential growth, be fixed.
+\begin{definition} Let a positive \emph{finite} $R\leq\hat{R},$ a natural $N$, and a positive sequence $S\left(k\right)$ of a subexponential growth be fixed.
 The function $f$ is said to possess an $(N,R,S(k))$ - Taylor domination property if for each $k\geq N+1$ we have